COMP SCI 7089 - Event Driven Computing

 General Course Information

-Course Code COMP SCI 7089 Course Event Driven Computing Coordinating Unit School of Computer Science Term Semester 2 Level Postgraduate Coursework Location/s North Terrace Campus Units 3 Contact Up to 2.5 hours per week Available for Study Abroad and Exchange Y Assumed Knowledge COMP SCI 7082 or COMP SCI 7201 Restrictions Master of Computing and Innovation, Graduate Diploma in Computer Science and Graduate Certificate in Computer Science students only.
-Course Description Event driven paradigm: Finite State Automata, their behaviour and implementation.
+Course Code COMP SCI 7089 Course Event Driven Computing Coordinating Unit School of Computer Science Term Semester 2 Level Postgraduate Coursework Location/s North Terrace Campus Units 3 Contact Up to 2.5 hours per week Available for Study Abroad and Exchange Y Assumed Knowledge COMP SCI 7084 & one of COMP SCI 7082 or COMP SCI 7201 Course Description Event driven paradigm: Finite State Automata, their behaviour and implementation.
 Correspondence with regular expressions.
 Examples of embedded systems.
 Introduction to interconnected state machines, Petri Nets and concurrency.
 Concepts of state-space and relationship to testing.
 Building Graphical User Interfaces: model-view-controller paradigm.
 Building GUIs with the Java Swing library.
 Ease of use and human-computer interaction.
 Practical projects cover the use of FSAs for control logic and GUI design.
 Introduction to design patterns for managing complexity in large systems

 The full timetable of all activities for this course can be accessed from Course Planner.

 Course Learning OutcomesThe course provides an introduction to finites state machines, and the event-driven programming paradigm.

 Upon completion of this course you will be able to: